aasis21/TextMate/README.md

 # TextMate - AI Text Assistant

-TextMate is a browser extension that enhances any text box on a webpage by integrating AI-driven text generation and rewriting capabilities.
-It allows you to generate, rewrite, and enhance text directly within input fields using OpenAI's powerful language models.
+TextMate is a browser extension that provides AI-powered text generation and rewriting capabilities for any text box on the web.
+It enhances text input fields by integrating OpenAI's powerful language models, allowing you to generate, rewrite, and enhance text directly within webpages.

 ## Features